Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

 **What?**

 -It's a functions that is shared among the whole class and all of it's objects and can access the static private data Static functions can be called using the class name, without needing to create an object of the class.

--does not have **this** pointer
+-does not have **this** pointer.

 **Why?**